danchoi/fredit/README.md

 Rails/jQuery/PostgreSQL/Haml/Git/CoffeeScript/MongoDB ninja.
-Part of the answer must be finding better ways to use people with a even just little bit of Ruby, HTML, JavaScript, and CSS knownledge to take some of the workload off our broad but still limited programming shoulders.
+Part of the answer must be finding better ways to use people with a even just little bit of Ruby, HTML, JavaScript, and CSS knownledge to take some of the workload off our broad but still finite programming shoulders.
 Instead of looking for the next Haml or Slim, which shaves off yet another 0.5 percent of superfluous markup typing, isn't it better to find ways to make it easier to get OTHER PEOPLE to write and maintain